-Grants are normally paid by BACS once a week on a Wednesday with payments reaching the nominated bank account by Friday of the same week.
-Once payment has been made, receipts of payments are noted by the caseworking organisation on the MOSAIC case.
+Grants are normally paid by BACS once a week with payments reaching the nominated bank account by Friday of the same week.
+Once payment has been made, receipts of payments are noted by the case working organisation on the MOSAIC case.